auth0/docs/articles/quickstart/webapp/django/01-login.md

 ## Create the Auth0 Authentication Backend

-Up to now we configured `social_django`.
-The next step is to create an Authentication Backend that bridges `social_django` with Auth0.
+The `social_django` application is now configured.
+The next step is to create an authentication backend that bridges `social_django` with Auth0.

 Create a file to implement the custom `Auth0` authentication backend.